EU clinches deal to cap bankers' bonuses

 About 27 billion pounds of bonuses have been spent over the past decade on real estate in the British capital, according to data compiled by property firm Savills.

+"This could push British political opinion and opinion in the City of London several notches more hostile to the EU than it is already," said Charles Grant of the Centre for European Reform think-tank.

+The restrictions planned by Brussels may nonetheless be overtaken by events in an industry where slack activity has already driven down most bonuses to twice salary or lower.

-Having peaked in 2008 at 11.5 billion pounds, the bonus pool in London fell to 4.4 billion pounds last year, according to research by the Centre for Economics and Business Research.
+Having peaked in 2008 at 11.5 billion pounds ($17.4 billion), the bonus pool in London fell to 4.4 billion pounds last year, according to research by the Centre for Economics and Business Research.
 It predicts that pool will be just 1.5 billion pounds this year and fall further in the future.

-(Additional reporting by Dasha Afanasieva in London, Arno Schuetze in Frankfurt and Soyoung Kim, Jessica Toonkel, Olivia Oran and David Henry in New York; Editing by Will Waterman and Dale Hudson)
+(Additional reporting by Dasha Afanasieva in London and Arno Schuetze in Frankfurt; Editing by Will Waterman)